-- Contact the company owner of the gas mains or its nearest branch before starting the work.
-Look up the number in the telephone directory. - Define together which precautions should be taken to guarantee work safety. - Decrease work speed.
+- Contact the company owner of the gas mains or its nearest branch before starting the work. - Define together which precautions should be taken to guarantee work safety. - Decrease work speed.
 Reaction time could be too slow and distance evaluation wrong. - When working near gas mains or other public utilities installations, appoint a person in charge of signalling duties.
-This person will have the responsibility of observing the machine, any part of it and/or the load approaching the gas mains from a standpoint more favourable than the Operator's.
+This person will have the responsibility of observing the machine, any part of it and/or the load approaching the gas mains from a standpoint more favorable than the Operator.
 This signal man (flag-man) must be in direct communication with the Operator and the Operator must pay undivided attention to the signals supplied. - The gas distributing Company, if previously advised and involved in the work, as well as machine Operator, Owner and/or any natural person or legal entity having rent or leased the machine or being responsible at the time by contract or by law, are liable for the adoption of the necessary precautions.